Historical Winners - Gold Star Award

 Award: "Associations Collaborating for Advocacy on the Hill" submitted jointly by ASFAA, DE-DC-MD ASFAA, and SASFAA

-The goal of the initiative was to establish relationships with Legislative Aides from the Senate Health, Education, Labor and Pensions Committee and the House Sub-Committee on Education & Labor; to conduct advocacy efforts highlighted in our “Briefing Document” on several key topics affecting Title IV Financial Aid, and to provide professional development to our participants.
+The goal of the initiative was to establish relationships with Legislative Aides from the Senate Health, Education, Labor and Pensions Committee and the House Sub-Committee on Education & Labor; to conduct advocacy efforts highlighted in our "Briefing Document" on several key topics affecting Title IV Financial Aid, aid to provide professional development to our participants.

 Honorable Mention: "Michigan Legislative Training and Capitol Visits" submitted by the Michigan Association of Student Financial Aid Administrators